Factors affecting the decision to act dishonestly

 TDRI Research Fellow

-Boonwara Sumano is a research fellow with the Thailand Development Research Institute (TDRI).
+Boonwara Sumano Chenphuengpawn, PhD, is a research fellow at the Thailand Development Research Institute (TDRI) Policy analyses from the TDRI appear in the Bangkok Post every other Wednesday.